slavkoss/fwphp/readme.md

 <br /><br /><br />
 During winter 2019/2020 year (much to late because I tested lot what others did) I made Version 6. of **menu and CRUD PHP code skeleton (own framework named "B12phpfw")** - core code is ~ 50 kB.
 Version 7. : PHP 7 and trait DBI is in October 2020.
 <br />
 Why ?
 I do not like proposed solutions in  in best php frameworks (Laravel, Simfony, Yii...) and learning sources (internet, books).
-I think that eg module invoice php code should be in own folder like Oracle Forms form invoice.fmb (not all forms/reports in 3 folders: M, V, C).
+I think that eg module invoice php code should be in own folder like Oracle Forms form invoice.fmb (not all forms/reports in 3 folders: M,V,C).
 I think that should be simple/fast/professional :
 **globals**, routing, dispaching, classes loading , web rich text editing - it is why I wasted many hours coding my B12phpfw (huge time wasting which should do software authors, not sw users-programers like me).

 Why I do not like proposed solutions and what I did to (I hope) improve them. <span style="color:red;">Red colored features are main reasons for B12phpfw, but I improved also other features.</span> :